next-step/java-bowling/README.md

     - [ ] Player{name, Frames}: get each player name, create each frames
 - [ ] Iterate each player to pitch, print, create subtotal
 - [ ] print winner
+- fix: should not show subtotal before pitch